Nutritional Sciences Program Funding

 Grants and Funding Information Service

-The Grants and Funding Information Service (GFIS) at the University Libraries (in conjunction with the Graduate School) can also assist in finding funding.
-They provide workshops (“Introduction to Searching” and “Database Searching”) and individual consultations to “help identify the best resources in your search for funding.”
+The Grants and Funding Information Service (GFIS) at the University Libraries (in conjunction with the Graduate School) provides workshops and individual consultations to help identify the best resources in your search for funding.
 They have a collection of funding directories and their website has links to resources.